asharma90/php-cas/README.md

 ## USAGE GUIDE

-1) Set up your config file located at PHPCas/config.php
+1) Copy the config file located at vendor/j-crowe/php-cas/src/JCrowe/PHPCas/config.php into your root directory at config/php-cas.php and modify as needed

 2) Instantiate the PHPCasProvider in your code